robertwtucker/kafka2scaler/README.md

 ### Build and Run the Application

-Using a console windows or command prompt, switch to the project's root directory.
+Using a terminal window or command prompt, switch to the project's root directory.
 If all of the steps in the [previous section](#configure-apache-camel) were completed correctly, we should be able to build and run our application.
 Use the [Gradle](https://gradle.org) build tool provided with the project to compile the source files.

 ```
 > ./gradlew build